Baby language development games will help them put it all together

 Let’s get talking!
 Every baby learns at their own pace, but there’s plenty you can do to encourage your little bundle of joy’s first words.
 Because when it comes to baby language development, the more talking, reading, and singing you and baby do together, the better.
-So the next time you and your little one have some down time, or need something new to do, try one of these easy games that offer simple ways to encourage those precious first words through play.
+So the next time you and your little one have some downtime or need something new to do, try one of these easy games that offer simple ways to encourage those precious first words through play.

 But first, a few things to remember about baby speech development.
-Although most babies start to talk around that one year mark, they spend lots of time learning how to speak in their first year.
+Although most babies start to talk around that one-year mark, they spend lots of time learning how to speak in their first year.
 They notice how parents, siblings, and others respond when they make a sound—whether it’s a cry, a coo, or a squeal of delight—and learn from it.
 They start to babble.
 They point and gesture.
-The mimic conversation in the most irresistible way.
+They mimic conversation in the most irresistible way.
 Before you know it, they’ll be talking up a storm.
 Until then, pull out these baby language development games that are even fun for you, too.

 Make your own puppet (like this adorable fox pictured above), find one at the store, or just slip a sock over your hand.
 Any way you do it, you can engage your child’s imagination and language skills by creating new characters with different voices.
 Your baby will be babbling or talking back to your hand in no time.
 It’s one of the easiest baby language development ideas out there.